Last Updated on June 30, 2022

 Skydiving… Without The sky!

 You’ll go through a brief training class, get suited up in the flight gear, and take off in flight in the tunnel.
-There are some weight restrictions though, to ensure the tunnel be able to generate enough lift for you to fly.
+There are some weight restrictions though, to ensure the tunnel is able to generate enough lift for you to fly.
 For men, the guidelines are between 190lbs and 245lbs, depending on height.
 For women, the guidelines are 170lbs to 210lbs, depending on height.

 Natural History Museum